ilannafreire/ilannafreire/README.md

-### Hi there 👋, I'm [Ilanna](https://www.linkedin.com/in/ilanna-freire/), a hands-on full-stack developer from Brazil specializing in Java and Angular!
+### Hi there 👋, I'm [Ilanna](https://www.linkedin.com/in/ilanna-freire/), a hands-on full-stack developer from Brazil specializing in Java!

        🧩 I'm autistic!
 ASD
        ⌨️ I'm learning Python and IA!
 Let's code together?